-Canal Convergence will light up the night the sky when it returns to the Scottsdale Waterfront Nov.
-4-13, 2022.
-This year’s anniversary theme is “Celebrating 10 Years of Water + Art + Light” and will present light-based public art and programming that embodies the event’s themes from past and present.
+Canal Convergence will once again illuminate the night sky when it returns to the Scottsdale Waterfront from November 3-12, 2023.
+This year's theme, "The Power of Play" continues to showcase captivating light-based public art and programming that reflects the event's themes from both the past and present.

-In addition to nearly a dozen large-scale art installations, the event will feature live music, in-person workshops and artist presentations.
-It’s a can’t-miss event that has become a cornerstone of Scottsdale’s thriving arts community.
+In addition to nearly a dozen large-scale art installations, the event will feature live music, in-person workshops, and artist presentations.
+It remains a must-attend event that has become a cornerstone of Scottsdale's thriving arts community.

 THIS YEAR'S HIGHLIGHTS